vexxuh/MagnetFlow-TorrentServer/README.md

 ## TEMP SETUP
 While the bulk of development is underway.
 We will currently be using the rqbit server exactly.
-However, once we have a working prototype that is doing its main function we will split off from rqbit and fork rqbit to build a different communication solution solution.
+However, once we have a working prototype that is doing its main function we will split off from rqbit and fork rqbit to build a different communication solution.
 As one of the only means of communication is over HTTP.
 We prefer a gRPC appraoch.
 HTTP will be temperary while we continue to develop the application system!